 Mr Chen Qiuhai is our Executive Chairman and Chief Executive Officer ("CEO"), and the founder of our Group.
 He was appointed as a director of our Company on 8 February 2010.
 He is responsible for overseeing the overall management, operations and business strategy of our Group.
 Prior to this, he was a manager at Fujian Tourism Company Ltd from 1988 to 1998, and was responsible for the company's sales and liaisons.
 He was the chief representative of a Japanese company named Yamashiro Nosan Co., Ltd. from 1994 to 1998 on a part-time basis, where he was responsible for negotiation, procurement, inspection and coordination with exporters of food products (mainly mushrooms and bamboo shoots) from PRC (Fujian and Shandong Provinces) to Japan.
-Since the establishment of Fujian Wangsheng Industrial Co., Ltd. ("Wangsheng") (formerly known as Fuzhou Wangcheng Foods Development Co., Ltd), he has received recognition for his contributions to Wangsheng, and was awarded the prestigious Outstanding Young Entrepreneur Award by the Communist Youth League Committee of Fujian Province in 2009.
+Since the establishment of Fujian Wangsheng Industrial Co., Ltd. ("Wangsheng"), he has received recognition for his contributions to Wangcheng, and was awarded the prestigious Outstanding Young Entrepreneur Award by the Communist Youth League Committee of Fujian Province in 2009.
 He graduated from Chinese People's Public Security University with a degree in Japanese language in 1988.
-Mr. Chen is also the director of Wangsheng, Nanping Yuanwang Foods Co., Ltd, Fuzhou Kangzhimei Foods Co.
+Mr. Chen is also the director of Wangcheng, Nanping Yuanwang Foods Co., Ltd, Fuzhou Kangzhimei Foods Co.
 Ltd, and Feng Zhi Qiu International Holding Company Limited.